nick11roberts/rpolygon/README.md

 `npm install rpolygon`

 ## Usage
-Add this, or some variation, to your head tag and modify it for your use case:
+Add this or some variation to your head tag and modify it for your use case:
 ```
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/paper.js/0.10.2/paper-full.min.js"></script>
 <script type="text/javascript" src="node_modules/rpolygon/rpolygon.js"></script>